microphone-stream/microphone-stream/README.md

 [![Build Status](https://travis-ci.org/saebekassebil/microphone-stream.svg?branch=master)](https://travis-ci.org/saebekassebil/microphone-stream)

-If you just want to get some audio through from your microphone, this is what you're looking for!
+If you just want to get some audio data from your microphone, this is what you're looking for!

 Converts a [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) (from [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia)) into a standard Node.js-style stream for easy `pipe()`ing.

-Note: this module is intended for use in browsers (presumably with with [browserify](http://browserify.org/)), it does not work in Node.js.
+Note: This only works in a [limited set of browsers](http://caniuse.com/#search=getusermedia) (typically with with [webpack](http://webpack.github.io/) or [browserify](http://browserify.org/)), and then only for [https or localhost in Chrome](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features).
-Additionally, this only works in a limited set of browsers, see http://caniuse.com/#search=getusermedia for details.
+It does not work in Node.js.

 ### Example